benjihan/zingzong/src/README.md

  * `-n/--null` output is ignored.
  * `-c/--stdout` output to the specified file instead of `stdout`.
  * `-w/--wav` unless set output is a file based on song filename.

+### Channel selection

+ Select channels to be either muted or ignored.
+It can be either:

+ * an integer representing a mask of selected channels (C-style prefix).
+ * a string containing the letter A to D (case insensitive) in any order.